adenda/adenda-urbanairship/README.md

     `<application android:name=".AdendaApplication">`

-3) Add `airshipconfig.properties` file to your applications assets directory with your Urban Airship config:
+3) Add `airshipconfig.properties` file to your application's assets directory with your Urban Airship config:

     ```
     developmentAppKey = Your Development App Key